 The initiative began in 2012 at the London Summit on Family Planning.
 The resulting program-known as FP2020-brought together stakeholders including NGOs, government agencies, and pharmaceutical companies.
 We began our participation when we were a part of our former parent company.
-As part of this coalition, we partner with NGOs to provide patients with family planning options to address this global need.
-Together with collaborators around the world, we aim to provide education, training, and improved access to family planning options.
+As part of this coalition, we partner with NGOs to provide patients with NEXPLANON® (etonogestrel implant) (sold as IMPLANON NXT in many countries outside the United States), a birth control implant that goes into women's arms.
+The program also distributes MARVELON, MERCILON, CERAZETTETM (desogestrel), and EXLUTONTM (lynestrenol) contraceptives and birth control pills.